Prepared SCU: Stay Safe, Stay Healthy

 What to Know Before Coming to Campus

-In order to create a safer campus environment for students, faculty, and staff, we have implemented the following health protocols.
+In order to create a safer campus environment for students, faculty, and staff, we continue to implement the following health protocols.
 Please note that SCU reserves the right to maintain more restrictive provisions than Santa Clara County.

 - Testing.
 Students living on campus or coming to campus for classes or any other purpose are required to get tested weekly for COVID-19.
-Testing is being provided on campus at no cost to students.
+Testing is provided on campus at no cost to students.
 Testing is available Monday through Wednesday from 10 a.m. - 4 p.m., at two testing centers on campus: Benson Memorial Center (Williman Room) and Lucas Hall Room 126.

 - Behavior.
 Students are expected to commit to the Bronco COVID-19 Pact and thereby:

 - Pledge to follow state, county, and University guidelines

 - Participate in SCU’s COVID-19 contact tracing program